-I think networking is probably one of the most important things you can do to grow your business.
+Networking is probably one of the most important things you can do to grow your business.
 I reached out to the top people in the beauty and bath industry to compile their advice for you.
-I asked what their best networking tip was.
+Here are the responses for their best networking.
 Read on and get networking savvy!

 • Personally – I spend time with friends and family.
 I love volleyball.
-I have one daughter that pays at the collegiate level and a younger one that travels the country playing from Jan. to July.
+One daughter that pays at the collegiate level and a younger one that travels the country playing from Jan. to July.
 I like to take short weekend trips with family and friends.

 • For Business – I engage in the practice of “Listening to Voice of the Customer” which allows us to work toward continuous improvement.
 I work hard to understand the nuisances of our business so that we can launch new products and programs to meet customer needs.